Kalimpong district: History

 The arrival of Scottish missionaries saw the construction of schools and welfare centres for the British.
 Rev. W. Macfarlane in the early 1870s established the first schools in the area.
 The Scottish University Mission Institution was opened in 1886, followed by the Kalimpong Girls High School.
 In 1900, Reverend J.A.
 Graham founded the Dr. Graham's Homes for destitute Anglo-Indian students.
 The young missionary (and aspiring writer and poet) Aeneas Francon Williams, aged 24, arrived in Kalimpong in 1910 to take up the post of assistant schoolmaster at Dr. Graham's Homes, where he later became Bursar and remained working at the school for the next fourteen years.
 From 1907 onwards, most schools in Kalimpong had started offering education to Indian students.
 By 1911, the population comprised many ethnic groups, including Nepalis, Lepchas, Tibetans, Muslims, the Anglo-Indian communities.
 Hence by 1911, the population had swollen to 7,880.

-Following Indian independence in 1947, Kalimpong became part of the state of West Bengal, after Bengal was partitioned between India and East Pakistan.
-With China's annexation of Tibet in 1959, many Buddhist monks fled Tibet and established monasteries in Kalimpong.
-These monks brought many rare Buddhist scriptures with them.
-In 1962, the permanent closure of the Jelep Pass after the Sino-Indian War disrupted trade between Tibet and India, and led to a slowdown in Kalimpong's economy.
-In 1976, the visiting Dalai Lama consecrated the Zang Dhok Palri Phodang monastery, which houses many of the scriptures.
+Following Indian independence in 1947, Kalimpong remained in West Bengal, the part of Bengal allocated to India during the Paritiion.
+With China's annexation of Tibet in 1950, many Buddhist monks fled Tibet and established monasteries in Kalimpong.
+These monks brought rare Buddhist scriptures with them.
+In 1962, the permanent closure of Jelep La after the Sino-Indian War disrupted trade between Tibet and India, and led to a slowdown in Kalimpong's economy.
+In 1976, the visiting Dalai Lama consecrated the Zang Dhok Palri Phodang monastery, which houses many of the Tibetan Buddhist scriptures.

 Between 1986 and 1988, the demand for a separate state of Gorkhaland and Kamtapur based on ethnic lines grew strong.
 Riots between the Gorkha National Liberation Front (GNLF) and the West Bengal government reached a stand-off after a forty-day strike.
 The town was virtually under siege, and the state government called in the Indian army to maintain law and order.
 This led to the formation of the Darjeeling Gorkha Hill Council, a body that was given semi-autonomous powers to govern the Darjeeling district, except the area under the Siliguri subdivision.
 Since 2007, the demand for a separate Gorkhaland state has been revived by the Gorkha Janmukti Morcha and its supporters in the Darjeeling hills.
 The Kamtapur People's Party and its supporters' movement for a separate Kamtapur state covering North Bengal have gained momentum.